-14 Hydroelectric Dams produce more than 44 percent of total U.S. Hydroelectric Power
+14 Hydroelectric Dams produce more than 44 % of total U.S. Hydroelectric Power

 Culture the river and its tributaries have been central to the region’s culture and economy for thousands of years.
 The river system hosts many species of fish, which migrate between fresh water habitats and the saline waters of the Pacific Ocean.
 Salmon provides the core subsistence for native peoples.